-1. If the student is functioning close to grade-level expectations (i.e., based on CCSS benchmarking and other classroom-based data/information) then the CCSS probes would likely be most appropriate.
-They are longer (25-30 problems) and more difficult than the NCTM measures, but include applications of math reasoning and multiple problem solving items in each probe.
-I’m looking at and thinking about Grades 6-8 here.
+1. If the student is functioning close to grade-level expectations (i.e., based on benchmarking and other classroom-based data/information) then the Proficient Math probes would likely be most appropriate.
+They are longer (25-30 problems) and more difficult than the Basic Math measures, and include applications of math reasoning and multiple problem-solving items on most probes.

-2. If the student is functioning below his/her enrolled grade-level expectations (below 6th grade?), then one of the NCTM Focal Point probes (just 16 test problems) is likely more appropriate — at Grade 6, the Algebra probes have the most problem solving/applied reasoning type problems in them.
+2. If the student is functioning below his/her enrolled grade-level expectations (below 6th grade?), then one of the Basic Math short probes (just 16 test items) is likely more appropriate — at Grade 6, the Algebra probes have the most problem solving/applied reasoning type problems in them.